AKTuminello/AKTuminello/README.md

 - 👋 Hi.
-I'm not new to coding but I am new to Github.
+I'm new to coding and to Github.
+I wish I'd discovered both ages ago.
 - 👀 I’m interested in Python, JS, html/css, with the ultimate goal of cloud computing.
 - 🌱 Keeping my study time at high levels.
 - 💞️ I’m looking to collaborate on anything where I can add value.